StevenBlack/hosts/alternates/fakenews-gambling-social/readme.md

 ## Extensions
-The unified hosts file is extensible.
+The unified hosts file is optionally extensible.
 Extensions are used to include domains by category.
 Currently we offer the following categories: `fakenews`, `social`, `gambling`, and `porn`.

 Extensions are optional, and can be combined in various ways wth the base hosts file.
 The combined products are stored in the [`alternates`](https://github.com/StevenBlack/hosts/tree/master/alternates) folder.